 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
 Read our credit card methodology here.See if you’re preapproved through Discover’s preapproval page.

-The Discover it® Secured Credit Card is one of the best preapproved cards you can find for bad credit.
+Rebuilding after a setback?
+The Discover it® Secured Credit Card is a standout pick for cardholders with bad credit.
 It has some of the lowest fees on the market with no annual or monthly fees.
-It also offers one of the more generous rewards structures of any credit card in this category.
-You’ll get a bonus on gas and restaurant purchases.
-New cardholders also get a year-end cash back match after their first year.
+It also offers some of the most generous rewards in its category, including extra cash back on gas and dining and a cash back match for new cardholders.
+Plus, Discover automatically reviews you for an upgrade to an unsecured card starting at seven months — potentially refunding your deposit and unlocking a higher limit.

 How LendingTree Rates Credit Cards?